History of Elmina: Retreat of the Dutch and destruction of the city

 In June 1873, the situation escalated when the Ashanti marched south to regain control over various peoples of southern Ghana and Elmina.
 The Ashanti invasion was successful until the middle of the year.
 An Ashanti army marched along the coast towards Elmina, but was halted before reaching Elmina.
 The British imposed martial law on the city and exiled the Omanhene to their colony of Sierra Leone.
-After several ultimatums had passed, they began bombing Elmina from warships on June 13, 1873 at 12 noon.
+After several ultimatums had passed, they began bombing Elmina from warships on June 13, 1873, at 12 noon.
 Since the population of the city took refuge at the Castle or in the surrounding area, there were no fatalities.
 The Ashanti military tried to escape from the city, but 200 of them lost their lives fighting in the surrounding area.
 The British and Fante alliance repulsed the Ashanti invasion.
 When bombing Elmina, the British distinguished between loyal and disloyal districts or Asafos.
 Four of the city's eight asafos opposed the British, and four were considered loyal.
 As disloyal, Kobena Gyan had rejected the British claims to Elmina.
 As a result, his area of jurisdiction at the city west of the Elmina Castle was bombed and subsequently plundered by British allies from the surrounding Fante states.
 The parts north of the Benya were spared.
 The old town of Elmina on the peninsula west of the fort was later destroyed.

-The British period since 1873
+The British period (1873–1957)

 Following the bombing, the British razed the remains of the city and declared the resulting area a parade ground (see adjacent map).
 They also prohibited any resettlement of the Elmina Peninsula, as they saw a security risk in a settlement in the immediate vicinity of the fort.
 This new Elmina was, until today, no longer south but north of the Benya.
 Under British rule, Elmina lost its prominence for the entire region and experienced colonization for the first time.
 Elmina was now part of the British crown colony Gold Coast, which had been founded immediately before.
 From 1880, the Catholic mission of Ghana, initially forbidden by the Dutch, resumed its missions in Elmina, for which the St. Joseph's Minor Basilica Church stands as the oldest Catholic church in the country.
 At the beginning of the 20th century, the city had less than 4000 inhabitants and thus about a quarter to a fifth of the population in the middle of the 19th century.
 A large part of the economically active population did not return to the city after the British bombing, but settled in Kumasi and other places.
 In 1921, the city's port was also closed to trade.

 The 1920s saw a limited economic upswing of the city as capital from the gold and cocoa business flowed into the city.